Suddenly, Last Summer (film): Plot

-Beginning to doubt that Catherine is as deranged as Mrs. Venable claims, Cukrowicz moves Catherine into the state hospital for observation.
-Catherine's mother, and brother, pay her a visit there and reveal that Mrs. Venable will pay them a large sum of money if they sign papers to commit Catherine to the institution and allow a lobotomy to be performed.
+Beginning to doubt that Catherine is as deranged as Violet claims, Cukrowicz moves Catherine to less threatening conditions in the nurses’ quarters of the state hospital.
+He decides to try talking therapy to evaluate her.
+Meanwhile, Catherine's mother and brother visit Catherine, revealing that Violet will pay them a large sum of money if they sign papers to commit Catherine to the institution and allow the lobotomy to be performed.
+Horrified, Catherine flees aimlessly into the men's wing, where she is nearly attacked, causing more disruption and “confirmation” of the salacious accusations against her.